ismaelpamplona/isma.codes/posts/brazilian_abroad_payroll_api.md

 ## Introduction

-With the development of the Brazilian technology sector, the demand for robust API systems for payroll has become crucial.
-Rust, a language designed for performance and safety, is an excellent choice for such systems.
-This article explores why Rust is ideal for building Brazilian payroll API systems, with examples from the `abroad-payroll-api`.
+As the Brazilian tech scene grows, there is a growing need for robust API systems around payroll.
+With its combination of performance, safety, and semantic expressiveness, there is no better fit than Rust.
+In this piece, we make the case for using Rust to build Brazilian payroll API systems, with practical examples based on the `abroad-payroll-api`.

-## Why Rust for Payroll systems?
+## Why Rust for Payroll Systems?

-Rust offers memory safety guarantees, exceptional runtime performance and modern language constructs, making it suitable for API systems that demand reliability and efficiency.
-Here's how Rust stands out:
+By providing memory safety guarantees, state-of-the-art runtime performance, and modern language features, we believe that Rust APIs can be as robust as they are productive.
+Here’s what Rust brings to the table:

-- **Safety**: Rust's ownership model prevents data races, a common issue in concurrent processing, which is a requirement for payroll systems handling multiple requests.
+- **Safety**: Because Rust has a strict ownership model, concurrency bugs of the data race kind (which can affect any system doing concurrent processing; indeed, payroll systems must) cannot happen.

-- **Performance**: Rust's zero-cost abstractions mean you don't have to sacrifice performance for expressiveness, an important consideration when dealing with large payroll data.
+- **Performance**: Zero-cost abstractions mean that, when processing millions of rows of payroll data, you don’t have to choose between expressiveness and performance.

-- **Concurrency**: Rust's concurrency model makes it easier to build scalable systems that can handle numerous API requests simultaneously without running into the common pitfalls of multi-threaded programming.
+- **Concurrency**: Rust’s concurrency model makes it easy to scale systems that can manage thousands of requests to a service’s API without falling into many of the pitfalls of multithreaded development.

-## Building the foreign payroll` API in Rust
+## Building the Foreign Payroll API in Rust

-The `abroad-payroll-api` uses the powerful ecosystem of Rust to ensure a reliable and performant service for managing payroll for Brazilian public agents abroad.
-Here is a snapshot of the `Cargo.toml` to give you an idea of the dependencies:
+`abroad-payroll-api` is built on the strong ecosystem of Rust to provide a trustworthy and performant service to maintain payrolls for Brazilian public agents abroad.
+Here’s a glimpse of the `Cargo.toml` for you to see what dependencies were needed:

 ```toml
 [package]